-Vice President: Wade Troxell, Fort Collins mayorRepresents large population category; term expires June 2019Elected as mayor in April 2015, Wade Troxell served two terms representing Fort Collins District 4 as a councilmember from 2007 through 2015.
+President: Wade Troxell, Fort Collins mayorRepresents large population category; term expires June 2019Elected as mayor in April 2015, Wade Troxell served two terms representing Fort Collins District 4 as a councilmember from 2007 through 2015.

 Wade is a lifelong resident of Fort Collins.
 When he was 14 years old, he was “Mayor for a Day” for then-mayor Karl Carson.
 He grew up in Old Town, attended PSD schools, was a Colorado State University (CSU) student-athlete, where he captained the football team, earned three degrees in engineering, and has been on the mechanical engineering faculty for 30 years.
 He and his wife, Jean, have been married 33 years.
 They have two children, Graeme and Ellie, both of whom students at CSU.

-Secretary/Treasurer: Liz Hensley, Alamosa mayor pro temRepresents medium population category; term expire June 2019Liz Hensley is originally from the San Francisco/Bay Area but has lived in the San Luis Valley for 20 years.
-Liz is an assistant professor of marketing and the MBA director at Adams State University.
+Vice President: Liz Hensley, Alamosa mayor pro temRepresents medium population category; term expires June 2019Liz Hensley is originally from the San Francisco/Bay Area but has lived in the San Luis Valley for 20 years.
+Liz is an associate professor of marketing and the MBA director at Adams State University.
 She is passionate about her students and her community and has found her true calling.
 She loves being a part of Adams State, Alamosa, and the San Luis Valley.
 She graduated with her PhD in organization and management from Capella University and her MBA from Arizona State University.
 Liz currently serves on the Golf Board, Marketing Board, and San Luis Valley Housing Coalition, and is a member of Kiwanis International.
 Liz and her husband Lynn have four adult children, Erin, Sammie, Chelsie, and Alan; two granddaughters, Marlie and Luxei; and four dogs and a cat.

 Ronnald Akey, Wray planning commission member Represents small population category; term expires June 2019